Authors should also be familiar with the journal’s focus and scope, which can be found on our About page.

 The Editorial Process

 Once submitted, your submission will be viewed by the journal’s Editorial Board to determine if the subject matter is a good fit for Mapping the Impossible.
 The Board will also make an initial assessment of the quality of the writing and check that the Mapping the Impossible Style Guide has been followed.
-If the Board believes your submission may be suitable for publication, it will be assigned to a specific editor or group of editors to see through the editorial process and then assigned to two or three Reviewers for peer review.
+If the Board believes your submission may be suitable for publication, it will be assigned to a handling editor to see through the editorial process and then assigned to two or three Reviewers for peer review.
 These Reviewers will independently assess whether your submission is:

 - well-written and clearly structured;